 The AD/LDAP Connector (1), is a bridge between your Active Directory (2) and the Perimeter 81 Service (3).
 This bridge is necessary because AD is typically restricted to your internal network, and Perimeter 81 is a cloud service running in a completely different context.

-1. Log in to your Perimeter 81 management dashboard, and navigate to Settings and then Identity Providers.
+- Log in to your Perimeter 81 Management Platform, and navigate to Settings and then Identity Providers.

 If you are not sure what is your domain name, you can find it under Active Directory Users and Computers.